Indian skier ready for flag to fly at closing ceremony

 ROSA KHUTOR, Russia India's only Olympic Alpine skier Himanshu Thakur finished last in the men's giant slalom on Wednesday and cannot wait for the Sochi Games to end.

-The ban was lifted last week after fresh elections, meaning India's team of three - who entered the Sochi Games as "independents" - can wear their country's colours with pride.
+The ban was lifted last week after fresh elections, meaning India's team of three - who entered the Sochi Games as "independents" - can wear their country's colors with pride.

 "It was a bad feeling because I was not representing my country.
 After February 11 the IOC gave us our country back because of the fresh elections.